elementemerald/Local-on-the-8-s-Early-2014/README.md

 ## Features
 Most of core animation and logic has been replicated including severe weather alerts, forecast descriptions, crawl text, and the Doppler radar map.

-## Background Blur
-The background blur will not work by default.
-It is a feature that is disabled in chrome by default due to poor performance.
-To enable, go to chrome://flags and enable  *Experimental Web Platform features*.

 ## Looping
 To enable or disable looping, click on the TWC logo in the info-bar in the top-left corner of the emulator.